SCADA vs. Digital Control Platforms: Why Renewable Energy Needs a New Approach

 The Path Forward: Strategic Considerations for Renewable Operators

 The adoption of Digital Control Platforms doesn’t require replacement of existing SCADA infrastructure.
-DCPs complement existing plant control systems, with SCADA continuing to perform its essential role in local plant operations.
+DCPs complement existing plant control systems, with SCADA continuing to perform its essential role in local plant operations, particularly for larger plants.

 Complementary Integration: DCPs work alongside existing SCADA systems rather than replacing them.
 In some cases, the DCP may replace the data acquisition service component of a SCADA solution, but there’s no need for wholesale SCADA replacement.
 The DCP vendor takes on the burden of integrating remote plant equipment into the overall DCP architecture remotely.